 The service is for women aged 18 years or older who are pregnant or have a baby aged up to one year and their families, living in Logan or Beaudesert who are having trouble coping.

-The Perinatal Service offers free and friendly services provided by a Nurse Practitioner and a Clinical Nurse Consultant who work closely with your General Practitioner (GP), maternity services, child health services and other health staff.
+The Perinatal Service offers free and friendly services provided by a Nurse Practitioner and Clinical Nurse Consultants who work closely with your General Practitioner (GP), maternity services, child health services and other health staff.

 There are several ways to access the service:

 Services can be provided in the community, at your GP practice or, in some cases, at your own home.
 Services are available in Logan, Beaudesert and Redland City.

 2C Offices, Logan Hospital

 Cnr Armstrong and Loganlea Roads Meadowbrook QLD 4131

 Telephone (07) 3089 2734